-- peer-reviewed external research funding awarded from research granting agencies, making sure to identify whether Principal Investigator, Co-Principal Investigator or team member; - other external research funding received from grants, research contracts or fellowships in support of research, scholarly and/or creative activities, making sure to identify whether Principal Investigator, Co-Principal Investigator or team member; - xxvii) internal (i.e. from Nipissing University) research funding awarded; - xxviii) applications past and pending, for funds, grants or fellowships in support of research, scholarly and/or creative activities; - xxix) participation in panels, conventions, symposia or research groups; - awards or other recognition (for example, research awards, book awards, or invited memberships in scholarly or professional associations); - evaluating the work of other academics and professionals by, for instance, reviewing grant applications, serving on grant selection committees, editing journals, reviewing articles for publication, refereeing manuscripts and proposals for publishers, or serving on juries adjudicating artistic works; - xxxii) citations by other academics of the candidate's works;
+- xxvii) peer-reviewed external research funding awarded from research granting agencies, making sure to identify whether Principal Investigator, Co-Principal Investigator or team member; - xxviii) other external research funding received from grants, research contracts or fellowships in support of research, scholarly and/or creative activities, making sure to identify whether Principal Investigator, Co-Principal Investigator or team member;

+- xxix) internal (i.e. from Nipissing University) research funding awarded; - xxx) applications past and pending, for funds, grants or fellowships in support of research, scholarly and/or creative activities; - xxxi) participation in panels, conventions, symposia or research groups; - awards or other recognition (for example, research awards, book awards, or invited memberships in scholarly or professional associations); - evaluating the work of other academics and professionals by, for instance, reviewing grant applications, serving on grant selection committees, editing journals, reviewing articles for publication, refereeing manuscripts and proposals for publishers, or serving on juries adjudicating artistic works; - xxxiv) citations by other academics of the candidate's works; - xxxv) published reviews of the candidate's works by academics or critics in the media; - xxxvi) examples of the use of the candidate's works in university or college courses; - xxxvii) invited lectures given at other universities or institutes; - xxxviii) readings of literary works; - xxxix) long-term or permanent displays of creative works in museums or galleries; - xI) commissions to create works of academic, literary or artistic value; - xli) consultation requests made by established researchers, businesses, governments, or non-governmental organizations; or - xlii) service on commissions, councils or task forces, essentially by virtue of special academic competence or expertise; - xliii) evidence of graduate student research supervision and Highly Qualified Personnel (HQP) training; and - xliv) patents and/or trademarks.

-- xxxiii) published reviews of the candidate's works by academics or critics in the media; - xxxiv) examples of the use of the candidate's works in university or college courses; - xxxv) invited lectures given at other universities or institutes; - xxxvi) readings of literary works; - xxxvii) long-term or permanent displays of creative works in museums or galleries; - xxxviii) commissions to create works of academic, literary or artistic value; - xxxix) consultation requests made by established researchers, businesses, governments, or non-governmental organizations; or - xI) service on commissions, councils or task forces, essentially by virtue of special academic competence or expertise; and - xli) patents and/or trademarks. - (g) Research, scholarly and/or creative activities also include the application of academic approaches to the advancement of a profession or field of professional practice.
-Professional activities to be considered include the dissemination of information to a professional field in written form (such as professional handbooks, briefs and technical reports); the development of specialized training materials; the development of materials and methodologies for the practice of a profession (for example, textbooks, curricula, software or assessment tools); and substantive contributions to professional organizations (for example, membership of the executive of a professional organization, major involvement in the development of a code of ethics; or the development of policies or legislation for the regulation or practice of a profession). - (h) Part E: Service This Part of the dossier should provide information on the candidate's service activities which have benefited the University and its faculty, professional associations, and/or the community in general.
-Service may include, but is not limited to, participation in the following: - i) University and Faculty committees; - ii) Senate and Senate committees: - iii) Board and Board committees; - iv) department, division and school committees; - v) general administration within a department, division and school; - vi) general administration within the University (for example, New Student Orientation, the annual Student Fair, and high school liaison);
+(g) Research, scholarly and/or creative activities also include the application of academic approaches to the advancement of a profession or field of professional practice.
+Professional activities to be considered include knowledge mobilization in a professional field in written form (such as professional handbooks, briefs and technical reports); the development of specialized training materials; the development of materials and methodologies for the practice of a profession (for example, textbooks, curricula, software or assessment tools); and substantive contributions to professional organizations (for example, membership of the executive of a professional organization, major involvement in the development of a code of ethics; or the development of policies or legislation for the regulation or practice of a profession).

+(h) Part E: Service

+This Part of the dossier should provide information on the candidate's service activities which have benefited the University and its faculty, professional associations, and/or the community in general.
+Service may include, but is not limited to, participation in the following:

+University and Faculty committees such as:

+- i) Senate and Senate committees;

+- ii) Board and Board committees;

+- iii) department and school committees;

+- iv) general administration within a department and school;

+- v) general administration within the University (e.g. New Student Orientation, the annual Student Fair, and high school liaison); and

-- vii) NUFA Executive and NUFA committees:
+- vi) NUFA Executive and NUFA committees.

+External committees such as:

-- viii) OCUFA and CAUT;
+- vii) OCUFA and CAUT;

-- ix) scholarly societies;
+- viii) scholarly societies;

-- x) professional organizations; and
+- ix) professional organizations; and

-- xi) community organizations and public service, where the Member has made a non-remunerative contribution essentially by virtue of special academic competence or expertise.
+- x) community organizations and public service, where the Member has made a non-remunerative contribution essentially by virtue of special academic competence or expertise.